 Your right to live in the property undisturbed is also protected, and, unless it is an emergency, you must be given 24 hours’ notice of a property visit or inspection.
 Any such visits must also take place at a reasonable time of day.

-If you ask to make changes to your contract mid-way through your tenancy, charges for doing so are capped at £50.
+If you ask to make changes to your contract mid-way through your tenancy, the charges for doing so are capped at £50.